-As the coronavirus pandemic continues to threaten the health of people in almost every community on the planet, it's natural for more people to consider the relevance of life insurance in the current situation: Does coverage apply to a death caused by COVID-19?
+As the coronavirus pandemic continues to threaten the health of people in almost every community on the planet, it's natural for more people to consider the relevance of life insurance in the current situation.
+Does coverage apply to a death caused by COVID-19?
 Has life insurance gotten more expensive?
 Should I apply for life insurance now?

 At ValuePenguin, we took a closer look at these common questions regarding life insurance and the coronavirus.

-Does life insurance cover coronavirus?
+Does life insurance cover COVID-19?

-It's too early to know for certain.
+It's still too early to know for certain.
 Some recovered patients are said to have suffered lasting lung damage, but medical professionals will need more time to assess the true long-term impact of the coronavirus.
 If there are lasting consequences, life insurers may incorporate that information into their underwriting standards, which could affect the cost of coverage for COVID-19 survivors.

 Does the current coronavirus pandemic make it more important to have life insurance?

-Anyone who provides care or financial support to other family members should have enough life insurance to replace that support for as long as it's needed.
+Anyone who provides care or financial support to their family members should have enough life insurance to replace that support for as long as it's needed.
 Married couples — even those without kids — can also use life insurance to ensure that each spouse can maintain their joint standard of living even if the other passes away.

-If you aren't married or have any dependents, life insurance is probably not essential for you.
+If you aren't married and don't have any dependents, life insurance is probably not essential for you.
 However, consider that your situation may change in the near future.
 If you have a parent whom you expect to support in their old age or a significant other whom you plan to marry, those ties may justify obtaining coverage ahead of time.